TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. method:: TestSuite.addTests(tests)

-      Add all the tests from an iterable of :class:`TestCase` and :class:`TestSuite` instances to this test suite.
+      Add all the tests kutoka an iterable of :class:`TestCase` and :class:`TestSuite` instances to this test suite.

       This is equivalent to iterating over *tests*, calling :meth:`addTest` for